Roout/chatterfinity/README.md

 - Minimum 1 second delay between messages via IRC connection.
 For slow mode it can be greater.
 - 30 messages for 1 second
 - Authority e.g., subscriber mode, etc

+If IRC or HTTPS connection fails to connect/read/write it will try to reconnect 3 times with 2s, 4s, 8s timeouts. if you're not managing connection's lifetime by yourself it will be destroyed on failure to reconnect.

 ## Certificate Authorities